vloup/JaRCON/README.md

     Just add this lines into your .bashrc and restart bash:
 	`alias rcon="java -jar JaRCON.jar"`.

-3. Start the JaRCON environment with `--firstRun` followed by `--new`, `--colors`, `--server`.
+3. Start the JaRCON environment with `--init` followed by `--new`, `--colors`, `--server`.
     Use the `--help` if you have any troubles.